 You’ll also find useful information on ways you can lower your utility bills and save energy.
 At BC Housing, we support energy conservation.
 Our goal is to reduce energy and electricity use and the production of greenhouse gases on all our housing sites.

 - Declaration of Income and Assets – This information helps us calculate your rent and establish your eligibility for subsidized housing.

 - Freedom of Information Request – Access your information by completing this form and submitting it to FOIPP@bchousing.org.

 - Housing Transfer Request – Want to move homes?
 See your Tenant Handbook to find out if you’re eligible.
 Then, download and complete this form.

 - Notice to Landlord – Give this completed form to your landlord or building manager when you’re moving to a new home.

 - Pet Ownership Rules | Pet Registration & Approval – Find out what pets you’re allowed to keep, how to register your pet and what rules apply.

 - Pre-authorized Rent Payment – Arrange to pay your rent directly from your bank.

-- Tenant Move-out Checklist – Use this list to keep track of things you need to do before moving out.
+- Tenant Requirements - Moving Out Checklist – Use this list to keep track of things you need to do before moving out.
 When you’ve moved out, your building or site manager will do a final unit inspection.
 If you’ve missed an item on this list, you could be charged.

 Emergency & Maintenance